aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/docs/contribution/authoring_eos_cli_config_gen.md

 Add the schema for new feature as per EOS CLI to the appropriate schema fragments file in the `pyavd/_eos_cli_config_gen/schema/schema_fragments` directory or create a new schema file if adding a top-level feature.

+Please refer to the schema documentation for details on the various keys in the schema: [Schema Documentation](https://avd.arista.com/5.0/docs/contribution/input-variable-validation.html#schema-details).

 #### Schema Guidelines

 1. **Primary Key Placement:** For list-type data-models, place primary keys at the top, for readability.